RHElements/rhelements.github.io/docs/create-a-rhelement/step-3.md

 </html>
 ```

-A couple of things to note here is that we've used `<script type="module"...` to load our element definition.
-We're doing this because we want to make sure that we're testing the true source of our element instead of the transpiled version.
-Second, notice that we just add the HTML we need to set up our tests.
+Note that we using `<script type="module"...` to load our element definition to make sure we're testing the true source of our element instead of the transpiled version.
+You'll also notice the HTML included to set up our tests.
 This is the same HTML from our `/demo/index.html` file.

-Lastly, we have one additional file that helps with testing.
-In the root of our element, if you used our generator, there is a `wct.conf.json` file.
-We use this file to tell Web Component Tester that we want to use Chrome and Firefox for our testing.
+Lastly, there's one additional piece that can help us test thoroughly.
+In the root of the RHElements repo, locate the `wct.conf.json` file.

+We'll use this to tell Web Component Tester to test in both Chrome and Firefox:

 ```
 {
   "verbose": false,
+  "npm": true,
   "plugins": {
     "local": {
-      "browsers": ["chrome", "firefox"]
+      "browsers": ["chrome"],
+      "browserOptions": {
+        "chrome": ["headless", "disable-gpu", "no-sandbox"],
+        "firefox": ["-headless"]
       }
     }
   }
+}
 ```

-Now that our setup is complete, we can start building out our tests.
+Now that our setup is complete, we can start building our tests.

 ### Test Cases

-Testing our 'rh-cool-element' is pretty straight-forward.
-We use `document.querySelector` to grab our element and then we use the usual DOM API methods to get at the things we want to test.
-Here is how our final test code looks.
+Let's build out the 'rh-cool-element' test suites.
+We'll use `document.querySelector` to grab our element and include DOM API methods to interact with what we're testing.

+Here is the code:

 ```
 <!DOCTYPE html>